 National Indian Child Welfare Association’s most popular training, Positive Indian Parenting (PIP) prepares tribal and non-tribal child welfare personnel to train American Indian and Alaska Native parents using a culturally-specific approach.
 The materials presented during this two- or three-day training draw on the strengths of historic Indian child-rearing practices and blends traditional values with contemporary skills.
 Storytelling, cradleboards, harmony, lessons of nature, behavior management, and the use of praise are discussed.

-Come to one of our upcoming training institutes – more information can be found at www.nicwa.org under the training section of our website.
-Trainings will be three sessions daily over four days virtually, or three days in person.
-We can also come to your communities to train the PIP curriculum.
+Come to one of NICWA’s upcoming training institutes – more information can be found at www.nicwa.org under the training section of the NICWA website — Training Institutes » NICWA.
+NICWA can also come to your communities to train the PIP curriculum.
 Contact NICWA for more details.

 This Positive Indian Parenting curriculum is designed to provide a brief, practical, and culturally specific training program for Indian parents.